hankim813/angular-boot/README.md

-# Koa-boot
+# Angular-boot

-A simple scaffold for a Koa backend to get your server up and running.
+A simple scaffold for a Angular frontend to get your client app up and running.

 ## Usage